Lock for Android v2 Configuration

 https.
 When changing this setting, the intent-filter on the

-AndroidManifest.xmlfile and the Allowed Callbacks URLs on the client dashboard must be updated too.
+AndroidManifest.xmlfile and the Allowed Callbacks URLs on the application dashboard must be updated too.

 - useCode(): Send a code instead of a link via email/SMS for Passwordless authentication.